Andromander/Gaia-Dimension/CONTRIBUTING.md

 }
 ```
 ### It needs to work
 You can submit a PR that's got a solution to a problem or a new feature, but it needs to build.
 This can be checked by submitting the PR's and looking at the mergability.
-This repo uses Travis-CI, so builds are often checked.
+This repo uses Artifactor, so builds are often checked.
 That being said, it also needs to be functional in-game.
 You could submit a PR based on the grounds that it works, but thorough testing is required to make sure that it doesn't break any other feature.

 ## Assets